J. C. Sulbaran: Rieleros de Aguascalientes

-Curaçao Neptunus (third stint)
+Neptunus (third stint)

-On June 18, 2025, Sulbaran signed with the Curaçao Neptunus of the Honkbal Hoofdklasse.
+On June 18, 2025, Sulbaran re-signed with Neptunus.
+He was more effective in the Dutch league, with a 2–0 record and 1.90 ERA in six games, including four starts.

 International career

 Sulbaran joined the Netherlands Antilles national baseball team for the 2008 Haarlem Baseball Week and got a no-decision against Cuba.
 He allowed one hit and one run in 7 innings, with 6 strikeouts and 7 walks.
 The only run came when Giorvis Duvergel stole home.
 He later struck out three Americans in one scoreless inning in a mercy rule loss.
-The performance earned him a spot on the Dutch squad for the 2008 Summer Olympics.
+The performance earned him a spot on the Netherlands team for the 2008 Summer Olympics.
 He was the only player on the team who had never appeared for the Dutch team before.

-Sulbaran played for the Netherlands in the World Baseball Classic tournaments in 2009, 2017, and 2023.
+Sulbaran played for the Netherlands in the World Baseball Classic tournaments in 2009, 2017, 2023 and 2026.
 In the 2023 WBC, he pitched two scoreless innings in one game.

-He also played for the Netherlands in the 2019 European Championship, the Africa/Europe 2020 Olympic Qualification tournament in September 2019, and the 2019 WBSC Premier12.
+Sulbaran also played for the Netherlands in the 2019 European Championship, the Africa/Europe 2020 Olympic Qualification tournament, and the 2019 WBSC Premier12.